|

 However, there are enormous consequences that extend well beyond Iraq.
 These impacts are being felt throughout the Middle East, Europe and back in the United States.

 Prior to the election, the view was being expressed by some in the Middle East and trumpeted by the American media that elections and democracy are inconsistent with Islam.
-For example, the Washington Post reported in on January 24 that Abu Msab Zarquawi, the insurgent leader declared that democracy is an “evil principle” being foisted on the Iraqi people by “crusader harlots.”
-Three days later the most influential paper in our nation’s capital had a long article presenting the view of Iraqi tribal leaders that free elections were inconsistent with Shiite traditions and their religious structures.
+For example, the Washington Post reported in on January 24 that Abu Msab Zarquawi, the insurgent leader declared that democracy is an evil principle being foisted on the Iraqi people by crusader harlots.
+Three days later the most influential paper in our nations capital had a long article presenting the view of Iraqi tribal leaders that free elections were inconsistent with Shiite traditions and their religious structures.

 Articles along these lines were appearing so frequently that I began to have a tiny bit of doubt as to whether the United States was right in seeking to nurture a democratic government for Iraq.
 Maybe we were modern day crusaders seeking to impose Judeao Christian values and Jeffersonian ideals on people whose own culture called for something quite different.
 Either a religious hierarchy or an autocrat.
 A new Saddam lite.